The KPI for a Service Company That You Should Monitor

 The billable rate is the amount a customer is charged per hour for the service provided by the business and its employees.

-Your client will then consent to paying a set price (billable hourly rate) determined by dividing the final amount with the number of hours spent performing the job.
+Your client will then consent to paying a set price (billable hourly rate) determined by dividing the final amount by the number of hours spent performing the job.

 You can then contrast the difference between the actual billable rate and the price initially set.
 Companies need to understand the necessary principles of billable hourly rate management if they’re looking to upgrade that particular detail.